Metropolitan Cathedral of Athens: History

-To the immediate south of the cathedral is the little Church of St. Eleftherios also called the "Little Mitropoli."
+To the immediate south of the cathedral is the little Church of St. Eleftherios also called the "Little Mitropoli".

-In the square in front of the cathedral stand two statues.
+In the Mitropoleos Square in front of the cathedral stand two statues.
 The first is that of Constantine XI, the last emperor of the Eastern Roman Empire.
 The second is a statue of Archbishop Damaskinos who was Archbishop of Athens during World War II and was Regent for King George II and Prime Minister of Greece in 1946.

 The Metropolitan Cathedral remains a major landmark in Athens and the site of important ceremonies with national political figures present, as well as weddings and funerals of notable personalities.